 Invoicing

-Our Student Advice Centre offers free, confidential, and independent advice to all Hallam students on topics including funding, housing, and academic ;issues.
+We have dedicated advisers who can offer free, confidential, and independent advice to all Hallam students on topics including funding, housing, and academic issues.

 National Insurance

-You need a National Insurance (NI) number to work in a part-time or full-time job.
+You need a National Insurance (NI) number to work in a part-time or full-time job in the UK.

 Share code